WallarooLabs/wally/book/python/using-connectors.md

 The application module is not quite enough for the script to know what settings to use when connecting to Wallaroo.
 Since the application may have more than one connector, the `--connector` argument is required for disambiguating which connector in the application setup this script is running as.
 With this passed as an argument, we can autodetect the most common settings.

 Many connector scripts will have their own additional arguments, some may be required and others may be optional.
-In this case we have two, the host and port.
+In this case we have two, the host and port (not to be confused with the port that the connector script uses to communicate with the Wallaroo initializer).
 These argument names prefix the connector name to ensure that conflicting argument names do not cause problems.
 For example, you should be able to pass all your Wallaroo arguments in without conflict.

 To illustrate this, let's look at what the `udp_source` command line parameters might look like: